survivejs/react-book/manuscript/07_from_notes_to_kanban.md

   }
 }

-export default alt.createStore(LaneStore, 'LaneStore');
+export default alt.createStore(LaneStore);
 ```

-The second parameter in `createStore` is a string that is used as a unique identifier for serializing/deserializing your store.
-The name of the store comes from the class name but on production due to heavy minification it is a good idea to provide your own name to avoid collisions.

-The idea is the same as before with notes.
-We are also going to need that `Lanes` container.
+We are also going to need a stub for `Lanes`.
+We will expand this later.
+Now we just want something simple to show up.

 **app/components/Lanes.jsx**